James R. Wright

 Xi Alice Gao, James R. Wright, and Kevin Leyton-Brown.

-Workshop on Algorithmic Game Theory and Data Science at ACM Conference on Economics and Computation, 2016. - Linear Solvers for Nonlinear Games: Using Pivoting Algorithms to Find Nash Equilibria in n-Player Games.
+Workshop on Algorithmic Game Theory and Data Science at ACM Conference on Economics and Computation, 2016.

 James R. Wright, Albert Xin Jiang, and Kevin Leyton-Brown.